cyrusg645/project_04/README.md

 # Extra Credit Points:

 For extra credit, I was able to get my bot to make 200+ submissions to the CS_40 subreddit using my ```bot_submissions.py``` file giving me 2 points of extra credit.
-I was able to get my bot to reply to the comments with the largest number of comments which gives me 2 points as well.
+I was able to get my bot to reply to the comments with the largest number of comments instead of random commnets which gives me 2 points as well.
 Lastly, I created a ```bot_vote.py``` file that utilized the feature Textblob which downvoted posts if they had positive sentiments about Trump and vice versa.
 Through this, I would get 4 points of extra credit.

 # Overall Points: